 You can also gear it down, or do other more creative ratios.

 My top speed to date is using the 1.44:1 gear ratio and 170 mm cranks to get up to 20.6 mph.
 It’s definitely exciting when you start losing your balance on one wheel at a higher speed than you can run.
-So far I have had no high-speed falls, but pushing the limits does come with risks.
+So far I have had no high-speed falls (nothing over 15 mph), but pushing the limits does come with risks.
 It’s also cool/scary to think that with some changes to gearing I should be able to go significantly faster.

 It turns out that the forces involved in a dual chain-drive unicycle are quite extreme – I wrote about those forces in Geared Unicycle Engineering Challenges, where I tell the sad story of almost breaking my dual-chain unicycle while changing gears.